100xDevs-hkirat/all-assignments/week-3/04-course-app-hard/README.md

-## Create a course selling website
+zzz## Create a course selling website

 ### Description
 Functionally the same as 03-course-app-medium.
 Routes are the same as well.